This science of reading activity has big results for students.

 Grab a basket of letters (alphabet magnets, Scrabble tiles, and letter unifix cubes work well) and invite your students to play!

-They will grab a card, say the word, and then add the missing letter.
-For instance:
+Students grab a card, say the word, and then add the missing letter.
+For example:

 “Zap.
 Z-ap.
 That starts with the sound / z /.
-It is spelled with Z.” And then the student would place a Z on the empty line and pull out the next card in the stack.
+It is spelled with Z.” The student then places a Z on the empty line and pulls out the next card in the stack.

-As I mentioned, any letters will work for this activity but three of my favorite options are alphabet magnets, Scrabble tiles, and letter Unifix cubes.
-I grabbed all three of my sets on Amazon here:
+Any letters will work for this activity, but three of our favorites are alphabet magnets, Scrabble tiles, and letter Unifix cubes.
+They are all hands-on, tactile ways for students to practice their beginning sounds!

 Grab Your Task Cards